 - The boss cannot move while aiming Shockwave, but he will rotate to face you at all times.
 Position accordingly to destroy the most Boundless Rot.

 - Transcendence can allow you to dodge a Shockwave if you Transcendence: Transfer after it has started traveling.
+It can also be outranged if necessary.

 - Run over any extra Boundless Rot mushrooms during Festering Harvest‘s cast time to prevent the entire party receiving stacks of Decaying Spores.